 Yes.
 The towed vehicle will be treated as a trailer.
 However, regulations for lifting devices fall under the remit of the HSA and you should contact them for more information.

 There is no law against towing a broken-down vehicle using a rope or chain, provided it is strong enough to withstand the demands of towing a vehicle and it is only used to bring the broken-down vehicle to the nearest place of safety or repair.

-If the broken-down vehicle is blocking traffic or likely to cause an accident it should immediately be towed to the nearest place of safety or repair and contact a recovery operator who will transport the vehicle safely there.
+If the broken-down vehicle is blocking traffic or likely to cause an accident, it should immediately be towed to the nearest place of safety or repair.
+If you are unable to tow the vehicle, contact a recovery operator who will transport the vehicle safely there.

-Yes, but the speed must not exceed 32 km/h. and only towed to the nearest convenient place of safety or repair.
+Yes, but the speed must not exceed 32 km/h and must only be towed to the nearest convenient place of safety or repair.

 We advise against this.
-If a vehicle breaks down on the motorway try to move it to the hard shoulder, switch on your hazard lights and contact a vehicle recovery operator.
+If a vehicle breaks down on the motorway, try to move it to the hard shoulder and switch on your hazard lights and contact a vehicle recovery operator.

 A vehicle towing, whether it be a trailer or broken-down vehicle must not exceed 80 km/h.
 If a lower speed limit sign is posted this must be obeyed at all times.